NREL/EnergyPlusRegressionTool/README.md

 The project page on PyPi is: https://pypi.org/project/EnergyPlusRegressionTool/.

    - Download using Pip (`pip install energyplusregressiontool`).
-   - Once installed into the Python install, there will be a binary available to run: `eplus_regression_runner`.
+   - Once installed into the Python install, there will be a binary available to run: `energyplus_regression_runner`.

 ## Development